Used Renault Kadjar cars for sale

 Used Renault Kadjar pros and cons

-The imposing nature of the exterior didn’t quite make it through to the cabin, though.
+The imposing nature of the exterior didn’t quite make it through to the cabin.
 While the inside of the Kadjar looks distinctively different to that of the Qashqai, it’s also a rather less successful design.
 The dash wraps around the driver’s seat in an interesting way, but the materials and plastics used just don’t look nor feel solid enough.
 Go for a Kia Sportage instead, if you want a high-quality cabin.
-Or a VW Tiguan, for that matter,
+Or a VW Tiguan, for that matter.

 The back seats are very roomy — subjectively it feels more spacious in the back of a Kadjar than in a Qashqai, but the real differences are tiny — and there’s enough room for three adults in the back.
 There aren’t any clever sliding back seats like you get in a Skoda Karoq, but the boot is roomy — 472 litres — and has a nice flat floor so it’s easy to get big, heavy items in.

-The Kadjar is smooth and comfortable, although it doesn’t ride quite as smoothly as a Nissan Qashqai, because the Nissan uses more impressive twin-chamber shock absorbers.
-It’s smoother than Kia or Hyundai rivals too, but it’s not as good through the corners as a Tiguan.
+The Kadjar is smooth and comfortable, although it doesn’t ride quite as smoothly as a Nissan Qashqai.
+It’s smoother than Kia or Hyundai options too, but it’s not as good through the corners as a Tiguan.

 What to look for when buying a used Renault Kadjar